SSU COVID-19 Call Center

 Questions should be directed to Payroll and Benefits.

 If an employee wants to cancel their payroll deduction parking permit, you can mail in the parking pass.
 Any permits received prior to the first of each month, deductions can be stopped for that pay period.
 If the permit is not received before the first of the month, the deductions will be stopped the following month.
 When campus becomes fully operational or if you are called onto campus in the meantime a parking permit would be required.
-You would need to purchase a daily parking permit or start the payroll deduction process again by making an appointment with the Seawolf Service Center.
+You will need to purchase a daily parking permit or start the payroll deduction process again by making an appointment with the Seawolf Service Center.

 Mail your permit to: